Hemochromatosis E83.1

 This section has been translated automatically.

-Classification of the different Hemochromatosis types:
+Classification of the different types of hemochromatosis types of hemochromatosis:

-• Type 2 (juvenile haemochromatosis): rare, autosomal recessive mutations of the HFE 2 gene (hereditary familial haemochromatosis gene 2; gene locus: 1q21).
+• Type 2 (juvenile hemochromatosis): rare, autosomal recessive mutations of the HFE 2 gene (hereditary familial hemochromatosis gene 2; gene locus: 1q21).
 Other forms of type 2 are caused by mutations of the hepcidin antimicrobial peptide gene (HAMP gene; gene locus: 19q13).
 Iron overload before the age of 30.
-Often heart failure and hypogonadism.
+Frequently heart failure and hypogonadism.

 Manifestation